atet/unity/README.md

 * An Android mobile phone is required to test your application
 * This tutorial was developed on Microsoft Windows 10, Unity 2019.2.15f1, and Visual Studio Code 1.38.1
    * Different versions of Unity may have slightly different menu placement, menu names, etc.
-   * Both Unity and Visual Studio Code is also available on Mac OS X and Linux
+   * Both Unity and Visual Studio Code are also available on Mac OS X and Linux

 [Back to Top](#table-of-contents)